shiv3679/shiv3679/README.md

 - 👋 Hi, I’m Shiv Shankar Singh
-- 👀 I am currently a masters thesis student under the guidance of Prof. Jasjeet Singh Bagla and is my thesis title is ' Simulation studies of black holes originating in globular clusters.
+- 👀 I am currently a masters thesis student under the guidance of Prof. Jasjeet Singh Bagla and my thesis title is ' Simulation studies of black holes originating in globular clusters.
 - I am also interested in problems involving big data problems and using data-analysis methods to approach a problem.

 - 📫 You can reach me via [LinkedIn/shiv-shankar-singh](https://www.linkedin.com/in/shiv-shankar-singh-7889531b0/) or on Twitter [@sleeping_shiv](https://www.twitter.com/sleeping_shiv)